Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

-Vendor Managed Inventory — A Guide to Inventory Management
+Vendor Managed Inventory — Explained + Example

 Vendor Managed Inventory (VMI) refers to the approach where suppliers handle a retailer’s inventory for them.
 They make decisions and keep restocking the products continuously.
 To make VMI work, there’s a way for suppliers to get the retailer’s sales and inventory data, like through the Internet.
 This data helps suppliers know what to stock and when to order more.
 Traditionally, the retailer does all of this.